CoffeeAndCode/jonknapp.com/_posts/2013-01-07-vagrant-status-in-the-command-line.md

 ---
 layout: post
 title: Vagrant Status in the Command Line
+description: Show the status of your Vagrant server as part of your command line prompt.
 ---

 *AKA:* **How to know if you left your Vagrant server on.**